Glencore seeks to cut debt amid commodities shock

 While the announcement had already sparked an uptick in copper prices, fears were mounting in Zambia over cutbacks.

 "The mines are going through a rough patch.
-We do not know where this will take us but it has consequences like job losses," said Nkole Chishimba, president of the Mine Workers' Union of Zambia (MUZ) with a membership of over 4,500.
+We do not know where this will take us but it has consequences like job losses," said Nkole Chishimba, president of the Mine Workers' Union of Zambia (MUZ) with the membership of over 4,500.

 Chishimba said that before suspending production, Glencore should engage the unions so that together they could find an amicable solution to the problems facing the mines.